Today it is my stop on the blog tour for Now You See Me by Chris McGeorge. This is a creepy tale that kept me guessing right to the end.

-Thank you to Bloodhound Books for a copy of Murder Undeniable by Anita Waller.
-I was under no obligation to review the book and all thoughts are my own.
+Thank you to Tracy Fenton for asking me to be part of the blog tour.
+I received a copy of Now You See Me by Chris McGeorge from the publisher.
+I was under no obligation to read the book and all thoughts are my own.

 About The Author: